 EVERYTHING we do is worship.
 Our lives are to be a living sacrifice of praise (Heb 13:15).
 Therefore, everything we do when we consider the things of God or give glory to him is “worship.”
 Music is worship, reading scripture aloud is worship, prayer is worship, preaching is worship, celebrating the Eucharist is worship (we are having Eucharist on the 3rd Sunday of each month, as we are currently without a priest).

 The best time to arrive at a church service is before the service starts.

 We recommend 15 minutes before the service time.
-This gives time for you to pour yourself a cup of coffee, orient yourself to the space, look through our worship guide, meet some other people (if that's your thing), and prepare yourself to hear about Jesus.
+This gives time for you to orient yourself to the space, look through our worship guide, meet some other people (if that's your thing), and prepare yourself to hear about Jesus.

 Some people want to be very social before the service; some people want time to quietly reflect.
 But in any case, planning your day so you can walk into the sanctuary about 15 minutes before the service is a good rule of thumb.

 Everything you need is in the worship guide (i.e. bulletin, program, service guide) available near the front door of the building.

 There is a beauty to knowing, on any Sunday, that we are saying basically the same liturgy as tens of millions of Anglicans around the world, and countless more back through the centuries.